unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist is completing a claim form for a Medicare beneficiary for a wellness visit with their primary care provider who is a
 PAR provider.
 Which of the following information is required on the form?

-© Medicare identification number, date of birth, and date of injury
+- ❌ Medicare identification number, date of birth, and date of injury

-INCORRECT

 Since this is only a wellness visit, there would be no date of injury recorded.

-© Medicare identification number, date of birth, and date of INCORRECT
+- ❌ Medicare identification number, date of birth, and date of

 charge

 Since the patient has not been admitted or discharged from a hospital, there would be no date of discharge.

-© wedicare identification number, date of birth, and referri
+- ❌ wedicare identification number, date of birth, and referri

-INCORRECT < MyAnswer

 hysician's na